ABOUT BESH STEAK

 Chef John Besh

 Besh’s talent and drive have earned him kudos throughout his career: Food & Wine named him one of the “Top 10 Best New Chefs in America.”
-He won the coveted James Beard Foundation Award for Best Chef - Southeast in 2006 and he will be inducted into the Foundation’s “Who’s Who” in 2014.
-His eight acclaimed restaurants (August, Besh Steak, Lüke, Lüke San Antonio, La Provence, Domenica, Pizza Domenica and Borgne) each celebrate the bounty and traditions of the region.
+He won the coveted James Beard Foundation Award for Best Chef - Southeast in 2006 and was inducted into the Foundation’s “Who’s Who” in 2014.
+His twelve acclaimed restaurants (August, Besh Steak, Lüke, Lüke San Antonio, La Provence, Domenica, Pizza Domenica, Borgne, Johnny Sánchez New Orleans, Johnny Sánchez Baltimore, Shaya and Willa Jean) each celebrate the bounty and traditions of the region.
 His flagship restaurant, August, is a Gayot Top 40 Restaurant and a Wine Enthusiast Top 100 Restaurant, in addition to being nominated in 2012 and 2013 for the James Beard "Outstanding Restaurant” award.

-Besh is author of three award-winning cookbooks:, My New Orleans (October 2009) and My Family Table in (November 2011), and Cooking From The Heart.
+Besh is author of four award-winning cookbooks:, My New Orleans (October 2009) and My Family Table (November 2011), and Cooking From The Heart.
+He will release his forthcoming cookbook, Besh Big Easy, on September 29, 2015.
 He hosts two national public television cooking shows based on his books, “Chef John Besh’s New Orleans,” which began airing in 2011, and “Chef John Besh’s Family Table,” which debuted in April 2013.
-He currently hosts “Hungry Investors” on the Spike Network, in which he travels around the country with Chef Tiffany Derry and Jon Taffer to assist “diamond in the rough” failing restaurants to meet their potential.
+He hosted “Hungry Investors” on the Spike Network, in which he traveled around the country with Chef Tiffany Derry and Jon Taffer to assist “diamond in the rough” failing restaurants to meet their potential.

 He and his wife, Jenifer, live with their four sons in southern Louisiana.